Pylons/pyramid/docs/narr/flash.rst

 Using the ``session.pop_flash`` Method
 --------------------------------------

-Once one or more messages has been added to a flash queue by the ``session.flash`` API, the ``session.pop_flash`` API can be used to pop that queue and return it for use.
+Once one or more messages have been added to a flash queue by the ``session.flash`` API, the ``session.pop_flash`` API can be used to pop that queue and return it for use.